Leo Esaki

-Esaki received his B.Sc. and Ph.D. in 1947 and 1959, respectively, from the University of Tokyo (UTokyo).

-Career

-Esaki diode
+Biography

+Leo Esaki was born on March 12, 1925, in Osaka, Japan, and grew up in Kyoto, where he attended the Third Higher School.
+He then went on to study physics at Tokyo Imperial University (now the University of Tokyo), graduating with a B.S. in 1947.

+Sony

-From 1947 to 1960, Esaki joined Kawanishi Corporation (now Denso Ten) and Tokyo Tsushin Kogyo (now Sony).
-Meanwhile, American physicists John Bardeen, Walter Brattain, and William Shockley invented the transistor, which encouraged Esaki to change fields from vacuum tube to heavily-doped germanium and silicon research in Sony.
-One year later, he recognized that when the PN junction width of germanium is thinned, the current-voltage characteristic is dominated by the influence of the tunnel effect and, as a result, he discovered that as the voltage is increased, the current decreases inversely, indicating negative resistance.
-This discovery was the first demonstration of solid tunneling effects in physics, and it was the birth of new electronic devices in electronics called Esaki diode (or tunnel diode).
-He received a doctorate degree from UTokyo due to this breakthrough invention in 1959.
+In 1956, Esaki became chief physicist at Tokyo Tsushin Kogyo (now Sony).

+In 1958, Esaki recognized that when the p–n junction width of germanium is thinned, the current–voltage characteristic is dominated by the influence of the tunnel effect—and, as a result, he discovered that as the voltage is increased, the current decreases inversely—indicating negative resistance.
+This discovery was the first demonstration of solid tunneling effects in physics, and it was the birth of a new electronic device called the tunnel diode (or Esaki diode), the first quantum electronic device in history.
+He received a Ph.D. from Tokyo Imperial University due to this breakthrough invention in 1959.

-In 1973, Esaki was awarded the Nobel Prize for research conducted around 1958 regarding electron tunneling in solids.
-He became the first Nobel laureate to receive the prize from the hands of the King Carl XVI Gustaf.
+In 1973, Esaki was awarded the Nobel Prize in Physics for this work.
+He became the first Nobel laureate to receive the Prize from King Carl XVI Gustaf of Sweden.

-Semiconductor superlattice
+IBM

-Esaki moved to the United States in 1960 and joined the IBM T. J. Watson Research Center, where he became an IBM Fellow in 1967.
-He predicted that semiconductor superlattices will be formed to induce a differential negative-resistance effect via an artificially one-dimensional periodic structural changes in semiconductor crystals.
+In 1960, Esaki moved to the United States and joined IBM's Thomas J. Watson Research Center, where he was appointed an IBM Fellow in 1967.

+In 1970, Esaki predicted that semiconductor superlattices will be formed to induce a differential negative-resistance effect via an artificially one-dimensional periodic structural changes in semiconductor crystals.
 His unique "molecular beam epitaxy" thin-film crystal growth method can be regulated quite precisely in ultrahigh vacuum.
-His first paper on the semiconductor superlattice was published in 1970.
 A 1987 comment by Esaki regarding the original paper notes:

 "The original version of the paper was rejected for publication by Physical Review on the referee's unimaginative assertion that it was 'too speculative' and involved 'no new physics.'
 However, this proposal was quickly accepted by the Army Research Office..."

-In 1972, Esaki realized his concept of superlattices in III-V group semiconductors, later the concept influenced many fields like metals, and magnetic materials.
-He was awarded the IEEE Medal of Honor "for contributions to and leadership in tunneling, semiconductor superlattices, and quantum wells" in 1991 and the Japan Prize "for the creation and realization of the concept of man-made superlattice crystals which lead to generation of new materials with useful applications" in 1998.
+In 1972, Esaki realized his concept of superlattices in III-V group semiconductors.
+Later, this concept influenced many fields like metals and magnetic materials.

+Later life

+In 1992, Esaki returned to Japan, where he subsequently served as President of the University of Tsukuba and of the Shibaura Institute of Technology.
+Since 2006, he is President of Yokohama College of Pharmacy.

+Since the death of Yoichiro Nambu in 2015, Esaki is the oldest Japanese Nobel laureate.